meinstein/lekker/README.md

 ## How To

-To build your document tree, simply point lekker at the root.
+To build your document tree, simply point lekker at the root document.

 ```
 lekker build src/index.html